xstaticxgpx/coreutils-in-rust/README.md

 - `splice(2)` can show some insane performance improvements over traditional read()/write() calls

-  However, these benefits are only fully realized under specifics conditions (ie. `</dev/zero >/dev/null`) which don't apply to writes on regular files.
+  However, these benefits are only fully realized under specifics conditions (ie. pipes or `</dev/zero >/dev/null`) which don't apply to writes on regular files.

   There is still an improvement over traditional syscalls.
   Probably excellent for [network sockets...](https://blog.superpat.com/zero-copy-in-linux-with-sendfile-and-splice)

 - Linux pipes are limited to 64K buffers by default.
 They can be increased up to the sysctl `fs.pipe-max-size` setting (1MB by default).

   You can tweak pipes using `fcntl()` - see [pipe(7) - Pipe Capacity](https://man7.org/linux/man-pages/man7/pipe.7.html) and [fcntl(2) - Changing the capacity of a pipe](https://man7.org/linux/man-pages/man2/fcntl.2.html).

+  Increasing pipe size doesn't seem to make any noticeable improvement.

 - GNU `cat` has odd behavior when writing to pipes, it clearly attempts to write its default 128K buffer size which subsequently reduces the performance.